GaiaViz/docs/index.md

 GaiaViz also provides further technical documentation over the GitHub Wiki, that is referenced through out those pages.

-Discover GaiaViz [[functionnalities]], check out the system requirement and.
+Discover GaiaViz [[functionnalities]], check out the system requirement and create your first datascape!